-Mini or MicroSD (TransFlash) Flash Memory Card problems are as many and varied as their uses in phones, cameras, audio and video players, tablets and computers.
+Mini or MicroSD (TransFlash) Flash Memory Card problems to 2014 are as many and varied as their uses in phones, cameras, audio and video players, tablets and computers.
 Issues include locking, lost format or files, card or drive recognition in device, adapter or card reader; upgrade to higher capacity etc.

 Android 4 ICS and later versions phone and tablet SD cards are managed differently from previous ones, creating file saving and transfer problems.
 See August 2013 comments on our related R-A Blog post.

 Rebooting the computer should reset the USB ports and may fix the card reading problem.

 The write protection tab on an SD adaptor, if locked, will prevent copying files to the card (see below).
 There is no lock on a micro SD card.

 If your phone doesn't display images or play music you have copied to the card, you may have to put them in correctly named folders for your phone to recognise.
 You may also have to set the storage location: phone memory or card.

 If the above didn't fix your problem, or you have another SD card issue, read on, as there are quite a few for which there are solutions or workarounds.

 Do not rely too much on any SD card; make regular backups to another form of data storage such as a hard drive.
 Leading brand (Western Digital, Seagate, Toshiba, Buffalo etc) 2.5 inch easily-portable drives in 500 GB and higher capacities are available from less than $50 or £35 in the UK.
 Note that USB 3.0 hard drives can also be connected to computers and laptops with only USB 2.0 ports.

 There are three SD formats or profiles: Standard, Mini and Micro